ZurichNLP/nmtscore/README.md

 - [m2m100_418M](https://huggingface.co/facebook/m2m100_418M) and [m2m100_1.2B](https://huggingface.co/facebook/m2m100_1.2B) by [Fan et al. (2021)](https://www.jmlr.org/papers/volume22/20-1307/)
 - [Prism](https://github.com/thompsonb/prism) by [Thompson and Post (2020)](https://aclanthology.org/2020.emnlp-main.8/)

 By default, the leanest model (m2m100_418M) is loaded.
-The main results in the paper are based on the Prism model.
+The main results in the paper are based on the Prism model, which has some extra requirements (see "Installation"), but is recommended due to its higher accuracy.

 ```python
 scorer = NMTScorer("m2m100_418M", device=None)  # default